Lyttian War: Destruction of Lyttos

-While the Cnossians were occupied at Gortys, most of the Lyttian warriors left their city to invade the enemy territory.
-The Cnossians, however, got intelligence of their plan and took the opportunity to invade the undefended city of Lyttos, capturing all the women and children and razing the city to the ground.
+While the Knossians were occupied at Gortys, most of the Lyttian warriors left their city to invade the enemy territory.
+The Knossians, however, got intelligence of their plan and took the opportunity to invade the undefended city of Lyttos, capturing all the women and children and razing the city to the ground.
 When the Lyttians returned from their expedition, they decided to abandon their devastated homes and settled in Lappa whose citizens were willing to host them.

 Achaean intervention

 Meanwhile, tensions on the mainland had risen between the Achaean League and the Aetolian League.
-As a result, in 220 BC the Social War broke out, which was to involve the Macedonian king Philip V as he was a key ally of the Achaeans.
+As a result, in 220 BC the Social War broke out, which was to involve the Macedonian king Philip V of Macedon as he was a key ally of the Achaeans.

 The Polyrrhenians then used the Aetolian interference in Crete as justification for asking Philip and the Achaeans for assistance against their common enemy.
 The Achaeans and Macedonians accepted them as allies and sent a mercenary force led by Plator to the island, consisting of 400 Illyrians, 200 Achaeans and 100 Phocians.

-With these reinforcements, the Polyrrhenians made great progress moving against Eleutherna, Cydonia and Aptera.
-They quickly forced these cities to abandon their Cnossian allies and enter the opposition coalition.
+With these reinforcements, the Polyrrhenians made great progress moving against Eleutherna, Kydonia and Aptera.
+They quickly forced these cities to abandon their Knossian allies and enter the opposition coalition.

-Thus the Cnossians, in a short time, not only lost most of their allies, but also their hegemony over the island.
+Thus the Knossians, in a short time, not only lost most of their allies, but also their hegemony over the island.
 Nevertheless they were still able to assist the Aetolian allies with 1000 archers in their war on the Greek mainland.
 The Polyrrhenians on the opposite side did the same by sending 500 Cretans to support Philip V.